 Vittorio De Sica was one of the directors and actors who played an important role in the Italian and Neapolitan cinematography.
 He was born in 1901 in Sora, a town in Ciociaria (Lazio).
 Sora had belonged to the province bell of Terra di Lavoro until 1861.
 De Sica felt himself, acted and spoke like a Neapolitan.
 The Neapolitan dialect was still widespread in the town of Sora at the beginning of the XX century.
 De Sica was one of the inventors of neorealism and was also a founder of the Italian-style light comedy.

 He married Maria Mercader, an actress and Spanish noblewoman.
-She was the sister of Ramon Mercader who assassinated Leon Trotsky in Coyoacan in Mexico in 1940, as part of an espionage conspiracy organized from the Soviet Union of Stalin to get rid of his political opponent Trotsky.
+She was the cousin of Ramon Mercader who assassinated Leon Trotsky in Coyoacan in Mexico in 1940, as part of an espionage conspiracy organized from the Soviet Union of Stalin to get rid of his political opponent Trotsky.

 De Sica, after a long theatrical apprenticeship that formed him as an actor, played in the parts of the protagonist a long series of films.
 He began his career with some silent films: “Il processo Clemenceau” (1917), “La bellezza del mondo” (1927) and “La compagnia dei pazzi” (1928), the last two directed by Mario Almirante.
 He continued with an impressive array of films, more than 150, during sixty years of career.
 “Roma città libera (Rome Free City)” (1946), “Pane, amore e fantasia (Bread, Love and Dreams)” (1953) starring Gina Lollobrigida, “Il conte Max” (1957) with Alberto Sordi, “Il generale Della Rovere” (1959) directed by Roberto Rossellini, “Il giudizio universale (the Last judgment)” (1961) directed by De Sica,”C’eravamo tanto amati” (1974) by Ettore Scola are some of the most important films in which De Sica participated as an actor.